ngehlenborg/2017/cfp.md

 ## Posters

 Submissions consist of a brief 250-word abstract and one supporting image that summarizes your work.
 You must present a corresponding poster during the designated poster session, and are encouraged to incorporate a demo or video into your presentation.
 You also have the opportunity to give a brief oral preview during a plenary ‘fast forward’ session.
-We encourage submission of work in progress and preliminary results, previously published work from other venues, and visualization challenges relevant to Data Science.
+We encourage submission of work in progress and preliminary results, previously published work from other venues, and visualization challenges relevant to data science.

 ### Review Process

-Poster submissions will be reviewed for relevance and interest to the Data Science community by the Program Chairs.
+Poster submissions will be reviewed for relevance and interest to the data science community by the program chairs.

 ### Submission and Formatting Guidelines